tschaffter/cxx-dev-tools/README.md

 ### cxxdt-cmake-lint

-Check if the format of the specified CXX files is compliant with the CXX style configuration defined in this repo.
+Checks if the format of the specified CMake files is compliant with the CMake style configuration defined in this repository (`cmake/config`).

 ```bash
 $ cxxdt-cmake-lint test/cmake-lint/samples/invalid-format.cmake